Science To Go Programs

 Forces in Action

 Have fun with physics in this fast-paced workshop.
-Using roller coasters, parachutes, and pendulums, students explore motion, unbalanced forces, friction, velocity, and more.
+Using roller coasters and parachutes, students explore motion, unbalanced forces, friction, velocity, and more.

 Forensic Detectives

-In this “mysterious” program, students use chemistry, geology, and physics to piece together evidence and crack the case.
-They learn how to classify mysterious powders, identify minerals, calculate the pH of soils, and perform chromatography to separate pigments.
+In this “mysterious” program, students use chemistry, physics and observation skills to piece together evidence and crack the case.
+They learn how to classify mysterious powders, calculate the pH of soils, and perform chromatography to separate pigments.

 Habitats

 Students sharpen their observation skills while exploring why animals live in different habitats.
-Students will investigate a terrarium, learn about adaptations and mimic the eating habits of different species of birds.
+Students will investigate a terrarium, learn about adaptations and learn about how animals use their habitats to survive.

 Insect Inspectors

 Why do some insects hop and others buzz?
-Explore amazing adaptations and learn about food chains in this program devoted to the incredible world of insects.
+Explore camouflage, life cycles and more in this program devoted to the incredible world of insects.
 A visit from a live insect ambassador is included!

 Making Sense of It All